-Whole school approaches The universal offer to all children and YP Additional, targeted support and provision Specialist, individualised support and provision · · PSHE lessons include all students There is a named member of staff who coordinates provision for students with wellbeing, emotional, physical and mental health needs.
+Whole school approaches The universal offer to all children and YP Additional, targeted support and provision Specialist, individualised support and provision PSHE lessons include all students There is a named member of staff who coordinates provision for students with wellbeing, emotional, physical and mental health needs.
 Buddies are trained to support fellow students.
 Counselling support services can be accessed where appropriate Student issues are dealt with by trained staff, as they arise.
-School nurse service is available through parental or school referral.
-A whole school 'Trauma Informed Schools:UK' 'approach is modelled by all members of staff Every child has access to the Forest School as part of their provision Time limited and monitored groups address: self-esteem social skills friendship building skills confidence Risk assessments carried out.
-Additional Forest School small group sessions Toast club to support Social skills Games club to promote playing with others Group TIS:UK sessions TACs, Early Support meetings and reviews are supported by a range of agencies including the school nurse.
-Boxall profiling or Trauma Informed Schools:UK is used to tailor provision to need Additional support for students can be requested from CAMHS Social Care Dreadnought Aspire Trust School Penhaligon's Friends Students with specific medical conditions have individual health care plans.
-1:1 TIS:UK sessions Specialist external provisions are used, such as BF Adventures, Boot Up, Hugs and Wave APA (Nine Maidens Academy)
+School nurse service is available through parental referral.
+A whole school 'Thrive' approach is modelled by all members of staff Time limited and monitored groups address: self-esteem social skills anger management Risk assessments carried out.
+TACs, Early Support meetings and reviews are supported by a range of agencies including the school nurse.
+Boxall profiling or Thrive is used to tailor provision to need Additional support for students can be requested from CAMHS Social Care Dreadnought Aspire Trust School Penhaligans Friends Music therapy Students with specific medical conditions have individual health care plans.